What is Centrifugal Casting?

 Centrifugal casting provides high material soundness and is the metal casting process of choice for jet engine compressor cases, petrochemical furnace tubes, many military and defense components, and other applications requiring high reliability.

-In centrifugal casting molten metal is poured into a spinning die, which can rotate on a vertical axis (vertical centrifugal casting) or horizontal axis (horizontal centrifugal casting) depending on the configuration of the part.
-Ring and cylinder type shapes are made by vertical centrifugal casting while tubular shapes are made by horizontal centrifugal casting.
+In centrifugal casting molten metal is poured into a casting mold, traditionally a spinning die.
+These dies can rotate on a vertical axis (vertical centrifugal casting) or horizontal axis (horizontal centrifugal casting) depending on the configuration of the part.
+Ring and cylinder-type shapes are made by vertical centrifugal casting while tubular shapes are made by horizontal centrifugal casting.
 Either process can be used to produce multiple parts from a single casting.

 High centrifugal force applied to the molten metal in the spinning die causes less dense material such as oxides and impurities to “float” to the inner diameter (I.D.) where they concentrate and are removed by machining.
 Solidification is managed directionally under pressure from the outer diameter (O.D.) to the I.D., avoiding mid-wall shrink.
-This results in a defect-free structure without cavities or gas pockets.
+One of the primary advantages of centrifugal casting is a defect-free structure without cavities or gas pockets.

 See the videos to the right to learn more about centrifugal casting.